The Hunt for the Best USB Microscope

 Comparing price against features, this is a great buy for almost any adult.

 These USB microscope reviews are meant to be a starting point, but the model you purchase depends on your needs.
-If you don't need high magnification levels and don't have a lot of money, one of the cheaper models will suffice.
-Otherwise we recommend spending a little more on the ZipScope or the Dino-Lite.
+If you don’t need high magnification levels and don’t have a lot of money, one of the cheaper models will suffice.
+Otherwise we recommend spending a little more on the Dino-Lite.
 The high quality images are definitely worth it.

 Keep in mind too that a kid could happily play with one of the fancier models, and an adult can get a big kick out of the Zoomy for kids.